ConservationInternational/trends.earth/LDMP/help/source/documentation/05_calculate.rst

 1) Select the start and end year of the period of analysis  for comparison.

 .. note::
-    Refer to the productivity :ref:`indicator-productivity-performance`
-    section in this manual for a detailed explanation of this indicator is computed.
+    Refer to the :ref:`indicator-productivity-performance` section in this manual for a detailed explanation of this indicator is computed.

 Productivity State
 ~~~~~~~~~~~~~~~~~~